gur111/Mtm2020SpringGraphCalc/README.md

 # Grade
 The project got 87.
-Most points (9) were lost due to performance issues (w/ the regex library).
+Most points (9) were lost due to performance issues (w/ the regex library itself).

 Structure
 ========